breezewish/curk/README.md

 ## Usage

-First, execute code below on your Mac:
+First, execute the commandline below on your Mac terminal:

 ```bash
 npm install  # install dependencies